mathemagie/brain/vibecoding/README.md

 - [Not all AI-assisted programming is vibe coding](https://simonwillison.net/2025/Mar/19/vibe-coding/) - Simon Willison's analysis of vibe coding vs other AI programming approaches

 - [Vibing at Home](https://www.oreilly.com/radar/vibing-at-home/) - O'Reilly's take on remote vibe coding practices

+- There’s a lot of talk about “vibe coding”, but is it just a vague term for prototyping, or could vibes change how we build software? : https://newsletter.pragmaticengineer.com/p/vibe-coding-as-a-software-engineer